 In my inbox last week, I received an e-mail from the leader of a women’s chorus that I belonged to in Chapel Hill, NC.
 Every week, this amazing woman sends out announcements of uplifting, healing, love-focused events, requests, and news items.
-Amongst the long list that day was a link to ArtofGratitude.com, described as “a free resource designed to help people create a daily practice of expressing gratitude.”
+Amongst the long list that day was a link to ArtofGratitude.com [sadly, the website is now defunct], described as “a free resource designed to help people create a daily practice of expressing gratitude.”

 Why, you might ask, is it so important to record our feelings of gratitude on a daily basis?
 Robert Reichner and Adam Feuer, the founders of the site, do a nice job in their home-page video of explaining just why gratitude is so important in our lives.